Keeping Chickens Cool in Summer – how to avoid heat stress

 A shallow tray of water will encourage chickens to wade in and cool their feet, bathe and splash it over themselves.
 Place it in the shade for maximum effect.

-Emergency care: if you find a hen suffering from extreme heat stress, bring her indoors.
+If you find a hen suffering from extreme heat stress, bring her indoors.
 Fill a sink or bucket with water that is room temperature and sit her in it, taking care to make sure her head and neck are above water.
 Do not use cold water as this can cause shock.
 Keep her in a cool area indoors with plenty of water to drink with added electrolytes.
 This could save a chicken’s life!

 Keeping a bucket of water near the coop is also a good idea, so you can cool down hens that show signs of heat stress.

-With extra care, heat stress can be avoided.
 Please share your tips on keeping chickens cool in summer!